StoneOrbits/VortexEngine/docs/duo_programming_guide.md

 # Wireless Programming

-Wireless programming uses the Duo's built-in Mode Sharing feature.
+Wireless programming uses the Duo’s built-in Mode Sharing feature.

-There are two ways to send a mode wirelessly:
+There are two methods for sending a mode wirelessly:

-1. Send a mode already on your Chromadeck with the built-in modesharing menu on the Chromadeck
+1. Transfer a mode already stored on your Chromadeck using its built-in Mode Sharing menu
-2. Use Lightshow.lol with a connected Chromadeck and transmit directly from the website.
+2. Use Lightshow.lol with a connected Chromadeck and transmit the mode directly from the website

-To use the Chromadeck's built-in mode-sharing menu just enter it's menu in the exact same way you would the Duo.
+To access the Chromadeck’s built-in Mode Sharing menu, open it in the same way you would on the Duo.

-To use lightshow.lol and wirelessly transfer, continue reading the next section.
+To use Lightshow.lol for wireless transfer, continue to the next section.

-In either case, only a single mode is transferred at a time.
+In both cases, only one mode can be transferred at a time.

 ## Lightshow.lol on PC

-Unfortunately only browsers which offer the "Web Serial" feature can connect to the Chromadeck, at this point in time only Google Chrome and a few other browsers are supported.
-See [browser compatibility here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API#browser_compatibility)
+Only browsers that support the **Web Serial API** can connect to the Chromadeck.
+At present, this includes Google Chrome and a limited number of other browsers.
+See browser compatibility details [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API#browser_compatibility).

-If you have never connected your Chromadeck to lightshow.lol before, follow [this guide](https://stoneorbits.github.io/VortexEngine/chromadeck_upgrade_guide.html) to get started then return here.
+If you have not previously connected your Chromadeck to Lightshow.lol, follow [this guide](https://stoneorbits.github.io/VortexEngine/chromadeck_upgrade_guide.html) to get started, then return here.

-To program a new mode from lightshow.lol on PC follow these steps:
+To program a new mode from Lightshow.lol on PC, follow these steps:

-1. Connect your Chromadeck to Lightshow.lol.
+1. Connect your Chromadeck to Lightshow.lol
-2. Select the mode you want to transfer in the mode list (import, edit, or create one).
+2. Select the mode you want to transfer (import, edit, or create one)
-3. Open the Duo's Mode Sharing menu making sure it is ready to receive
+3. Open the Duo’s Mode Sharing menu and ensure it is ready to receive
-4. Point the Chromadecks leds toward the Duo receiver (button area)
+4. Point the Chromadeck LEDs toward the Duo receiver (button area)
-5. While pointing the Chromadeck at the Duo, press the **Transmit** button in the upper-right corner of the Modes Panel on Lightshow.lol.
+5. While pointing the Chromadeck at the Duo, press **Transmit** in the upper-right corner of the Modes Panel on Lightshow.lol
-5. Wait for the transfer to complete or repeat from step 4 if it fails.
+6. Wait for the transfer to complete, or repeat from step 4 if it fails

-The selected mode will be sent directly from lightshow.lol, through the Chromadeck, then wirelessly to the Duo.
+The selected mode is sent from Lightshow.lol, through the Chromadeck, and wirelessly to the Duo.

-This can be done with multiple Duos at the same time
+This process can be performed with multiple Duos at the same time.

 ## Lightshow.lol on Android